-- (1) Equal Opportunity is the Law notices (posters); - (2) DEW website; - (3) SC Works website; - (4) Handouts provided to individuals applying for WIOA, WIOA staff, and participants; and - (5) State WIOA Instructions and Guidance Letters.
+- (1) Equal Opportunity is the Law notices (posters); - (2) DEW website; - (3) SC Works website; and - (4) Handouts provided to individuals applying for WIOA, WIOA staff and participants8.

 The State-Level EO Officer and OEO are responsible for developing and publishing procedures for processing discrimination complaints under 29 CFR §38.72 through §38.74, and ensuring those procedures are followed.
-State Instruction No. 16-106 transmitted 'Equal Opportunity is the Law' notice.
+State Instruction Number 16-10, Change 19 transmits the 'Equal Opportunity is the Law' notice.
 Alternate formats are also available.
 Posters are available through the DEW and SC Works websites for the local area staff to print.
 Local area staff have been instructed to prominently display them.
-The State of South Carolina provides Text Telephone (TTY) service, as well as other types of relay calls, through Relay South Carolina (https://www.relaysouthcarolina.com/.)
+The State of South Carolina provides Text Telephone (TTY) service, as well as other types of relay calls, through Relay South Carolina10.